MattBashton/MB-GATK-SGE/README.md

 # GATK3.x / MuTect1&2 SGE based analysis pipeline #

 ## Updates ##
+#####December 2016#####
+* Switched to GATK 3.7
+* Using new `-newQual` option which should perform better for singleton variants in joint calling especially at high depth, default qual score for calling is now 10, emit threshold now removed.
+May cause more raw variants to be called.
+This change affect both HC and UG as well as GenotypeGVCFs.

 #####November 2016#####
 * `Gen_VCF_stats.sh` can be called (as a none SGE script) to calculate and plot VCF stats using `bcftools stats` on any dir which contains `.vcf` files PDFs and stats files will be left in that dir.